 And so my feelings on the occasion of the fateful spillage very quickly subsided from 'Raaaar' to 'Ah well - that's how it is then'.
 And the G&T?
 That was cleared up in moments, and a fresh one made.
 There were no lingering bad feelings to sour my enjoyment - and I managed to keep my drink in the glass until I was ready for it this time.

-If you, too, are interested in finding a more peaceful and joyful space from which to live your life - keep an eye on the blog for more posts on this subject.
+If you, too, are interested in finding a more peaceful and joyful space from which to live your life, visit our website to find out more about our wonderful Unlocking your Parenting Potential course.